 A coupon’s duration indicates how long the coupon is valid for.
 For example, a coupon for 50% off with a duration of 4 months applies to all invoices in the 4 month period starting when the coupon is first applied.
 If a customer applies this coupon to a yearly subscription during the coupon’s 4 month period, the 50% discount applies to the entire yearly subscription.
 In a monthly subscription, the coupon applies to the first 4 months.
 For a weekly subscription, a 4 month coupon applies to every invoice in the first 4 months.

 If you’re configuring a coupon’s duration in the API, when you use the value

 repeating you must specify

 Redemption limits apply to the coupon across every customer.
 For example, if you limit the number of times a coupon can be redeemed to 50, you can apply it to your customers only 50 times.
-This can be 50 different customers, one customer 50 times, or multiple customers multiple times until the max of 50 times.
+This can be one time each for 50 different customers, one customer 50 times, or multiple customers multiple times until the max of 50 times.